-The fortress of Montvalent on the top of the rocky bluff overlooking the river Dordogne was built at the end of the 12th century, after the sale of the nearby villa of Brassac to the viscount of Turenne, when insecurity made a fortified stronghold a necessity.
+The fortress of Montvalent on the top of the rocky bluff overlooking the river Dordogne was built at the end of the 12th century, after the sale of the nearby villa of Brassac to the viscount of Turenne, when insecurity made the fortified stronghold a necessity.

 Below the village, in the valley, is the site of the abandoned village of Brassac and the ruins of an ancient priory established to provide shelter and care for those crossing the river nearby on the pilgrimage to Rocamadour.
 The earliest recorded mention of Brassac is in 1054.